quic/bstruct-mininet/README.md

-# G2-Mininet Sandbox
+# BStruct-Mininet Sandbox

+BStruct-Mininet is a Mininet-based sandbox that extends Mininet with:
+- (1) Pre-processing scripts that help the user create arbitrary topologies, routing schemes, and flow configurations in a flexible and user-friendly way;
+- (2) Post-processing scripts to measure and plot the performance metrics obtained from your experiments, including health metrics like the Jain's fairness index, CPU and memory utilization that will allow you to assess whether your experiment's quality is high or was otherwise distorted by the HW limitations of the system you are running on.

-G2-Mininet is a mininet-based sandbox that has been developed to help empirically demonstrate the mathematical properties of bottleneck structures [1, 2, 3].
-This software extends Mininet with a flexible and user-friendly way to create arbitrary (1) topologies, (2) routing schemes, and (3) flow configurations.
-G2-Mininet uses a configuration of Mininet with OpenFlow and POX to provide SDN capabilities and iPerf to generate traffic.
+Although originally BStruct-Mininet was developed to help empirically demonstrate the mathematical properties of bottleneck structures [1, 2, 3] in congestion-controlled networks, it can be generically used for any kind of Mininet experiments that you may want to run.

 ## Experiments to validate the Quantitative Theory of Bottleneck Structures (QTBS)